 Much of

 form of a formal project, especially Six Sigma type projects.
 Therefore, sound project management practices are extremely important for major process improvement projects.
-Here are some important concepts to consider:
+Here are some important concepts to consider:- Define your scope for improving a project by breaking

 scope down into workable elements that you can manage.
 This is usually accomplished in

 form of aWork Breakdown Structure, allowing you to delegate activities and tasks to other team members.
-You need this structure for managing all of
+You need this structure for managing all of - Develop a work schedule for major milestones throughout

-expected life cycle of
+expected life cycle of - Where

 Risk Plan should address